In this tutorial, we’ll create a cross-platform app for scanning barcodes and QR codes using .NET MAUI and the Scanbot .NET MAUI Barcode Scanner SDK.

 }

-Now let’s build and run the app again so we can try out our new scanning modules.
+Now build and run the app again and try out the new scanning behavior.

 Should you have questions about this tutorial or ran into any issues, we’re happy to help!
 Just shoot us an email via tutorial-support@scanbot.io.